Tumblehome: Origins

 Tumblehome was common in sailing vessels, particularly in the latter part of the 16th century.
 It allowed for maximizing a vessel's beam and creating a low centre of gravity (by decreasing the amount of structure, and therefore mass, at deck level), both tending to maximize stability.
 In the era of oared combat ships it was quite common, placing the oar ports as far abeam as possible, allowing maximum possible manpower to be brought to bear.

-Inward-sloping sides made it more difficult to board a vessel by force, as the ships would come to contact at their widest points, with the decks some distance apart.
+Inward-sloping sides made boarding a vessel by force more difficult, as the ships would come to contact at their widest points, with the decks some distance apart.
 With the advent of gunpowder, extreme tumblehome also increased the effective thickness of the hull versus flat horizontal trajectory gunfire (as material grows effectively "thicker" as it is tilted towards the horizontal) and increased the likelihood of a shell striking the hull being deflected—much the same reasons that later tank armour became sloped.

 French battleship Jauréguiberry of 1891, showing pronounced tumblehome amidships.

 Steel warships especially of the early 1880s frequently demonstrate tumblehome, though it has been an influential factor in their design ever since their beginnings.
 One of the first ironclad warships, the of 1862, could be considered an early example of this.
 The French Navy in particular promoted the design, advocating it to reduce the weight of the superstructure and increase seaworthiness by creating greater freeboard.
 A French yard was contracted to construct the pre-dreadnought battleship Tsesarevich along the lines of France's Jauréguiberry.
 Tsesarevich was delivered to the Russian Imperial Navy in time for it to fight as Admiral Wilgelm Vitgeft's flagship at the Battle of the Yellow Sea on 10 August 1904.
 The Russo-Japanese War proved that the tumblehome battleship design was excellent for long-distance navigation, but could be dangerously unstable when watertight integrity was breached.
 Four tumblehome s, which had been built in Russian yards to Tsesarevichs basic design, fought on 27 May 1905 at Tsushima.
 When three of the four were lost, the tumblehome design was largely abandoned for the remainder of the 20th century.

 Another example of tumblehome hull design were the Dutch fluyt, 17th century cargo sailing vessels.
 Fluyt ships were designed to facilitate transoceanic delivery of cargo with maximum of cargospace and crew efficiency.
 Unlike rivals, they were not built for conversion in wartime to a warship, and so were cheaper to build and carried more than twice the cargo of a conventional vessel and could be handled by a much smaller crew.
 These factors resulted in a lower cost of transportation by Dutch merchants, giving them a major competitive advantage.